Study: Sex Does not Sells

 2. We are focusing on “sales”, not getting the viewer’s attention, do Sex Sells?

 In reality, all experienced advertisers know that sex does sells, but by that we mean it in the “Sexy” sense, rather than the traditional sense,

 and we also use the term sells in the sense of capturing the attention rather than in the sense of selling products.

 But here’s the interesting part, more attention captured = more product sold, and the more female nudity the more you’ll capture the attention.
 So basically Sex do sells!

-All you have to do is check some sexy superbowl ads and compare them to some none sexy superbowl ads , it’s 2x to 20x the number of views.
+All you have to do is check Carl Jnr.
+2015 sexy superbowl ads and compare it to Coca Cola 2015 none sexy superbowl ads , it’s 2x to 20x the number of views.
 Now i’m no math genius, but if you capture the attention of 1000 and get 2% sales, is way better than capturing the attention of 100 and getting 4% sales!

 This is not limited to video, any publisher knows that an article have a higher probability of being clicked on if it features a woman, than if it was featuring a man, and the sexier the better.

 Sure there is a saturation in the market, when everybody starts featuring sexy women, you start being captured less by these ads … this leads to becoming desensitized, and in this sense the study mentioned above might kick in … let’s say you capture the attention of 160 and get a 2% sales, it’s not as good as 4% sales and only 100 person’s attention captured.

 On internet: Main Causes of desensitization are the click-bait photos, and click-bait video thumbnail.